Exawind/nalu-wind/docs/source/theory/overset.rst

 PUNDIT (the overset grid assembler used in NASA/Army CREATE A/V program and HELIOS).
 The base library has been modified to remove the limitation where each MPI rank could only own one mesh block.
-The code has been extended to handle multiple mesh blocks per MPI rank to support Nalu's mesh decomposition strategies.
+The code has been extended to handle multiple mesh blocks per MPI rank to support Nalu-Wind's mesh decomposition strategies.

 TIOGA uses a different nomenclature for overset mesh assembly.
 A brief